Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_jump_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _randomat_jump_jesterspam_ - Default: 0 - Whether to show the message multiple times for a Jester/Swapper.

+## Zom-Bees!
+Spawns bees who spread zombiism to their victims.
+See "NOT THE BEES!" and "RISE FROM YOUR GRAVE" events for additional configuration.
+\
+\
+**ConVars**
+\
+_ttt_randomat_zombees_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_zombees_min_players_ - Default: 0 - The minimum number of players required for this event to start.

 # ULX Support
 This version of the Randomat 2.0 should be compatible with all versions of the ULX Module for Randomat 2.0 (other than any new events or ConVars or renamed ConVars).\
 That being said, I have created my [own version of the ULX Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2096758509) which supports these new events as well as dynamic event loading with little-to-no developer interaction.